Benjamin Millepied: L.A. Dance Project, 2011–present

 In 2011, L.A.
 Dance Project, founded and directed by Millepied, was launched with a commission, expected to last two years, from Glorya Kaufman Presents Dance at the Los Angeles Music Center.
 The company's operating budget is about $1 million a year.
 Millepied partnered with composer Nico Muhly, producer Charles Fabius, composer Nicholas Britell, and Matthieu Humery to found the company.
 In 2012, L.A.
 Dance Project established a full-time residence at Los Angeles Theatre Center with the objective of presenting new works throughout the city.
 L.A.
 Dance Project's inaugural performance, commissioned by The Music Center was held at Walt Disney Concert Hall on 22 September 2012.

 Later that year, Millepied and L.A.
 Dance Project dancer Amanda Wells performed a 30-minute duet entitled "Framework" at the Museum of Contemporary Art.
 The dance collective's first program featured a Millepied premiere, Moving Parts, with a score by Muhly and visual design by painter Christopher Wool.
-The program also includes a revival of Merce Cunningham's 1964 Winterbranch, a movement exploration of falling bodies set to a mostly two-note score by La Monte Young, and William Forsythe's Quintett, a 1993 study in loss and hope to avant-garde composer Gavin Bryar's composition Jesus' Blood Never Failed Me Yet.
+The program also includes a revival of Merce Cunningham's 1964 Winterbranch, a movement exploration of falling bodies set to a mostly two-note score by La Monte Young, and William Forsythe's Quintett, a 1993 study in loss and hope to avant-garde composer Gavin Bryars' composition Jesus' Blood Never Failed Me Yet.
 Millepied's collaborators include Rodarte, Barbara Kruger, and Alex Israel, a contemporary California painter and video artist.

 The premiere of "Reflections" by Millepied took place at Theatre du Chatelet in Paris on 23 April 2013.
 In 2013, L.A.
 Dance Project continued to tour at the Holland Festival in Amsterdam, Istanbul, Spoleto Festival in Italy, Edinburgh International Festival, La Maison de la Danse in Lyon, France and Sadler's Wells Theatre in London.
 In September 2013, at Maison de la Danse in Lyon, the company premiered two new pieces.
 The first premiere was Murder Ballads, choreographed by Justin Peck with music by Bryce Dessner.
 Next on the program was the premiere of Morgan's Last Chug choreographed and with light and sound design by Emanuel Gat.

 In January 2014, L.A.
 Dance Project announced that its new home venue would be the Theatre at Ace Hotel.
 By June 2016, L.A.
 Dance Project formed a three-year partnership with the LUMA Foundation in Arles, France, offering the nine-member company a continuing residency and performance space in the foundation's Parc des Ateliers.
 L.A.
 Dance Project will spend five non-consecutive weeks a year in Arles, where the company will be able to work, create and produce.